 How to include your results-oriented skills on a resume

-Like other soft skills, you want to show use you leverage this skill to get results.
+Like other soft skills, you want to show that you leverage this skill to get results.
 Depending on your industry, this is a great bullet point to include information on ROI, KPI, CPC, or a variety of other acronyms!
 Just be careful not to add too much jargon.
-Not everyone who reads your resume will be well-versed in your profession, so it’s smart to limit your abbreviations.
+Not everyone will be well-versed in your profession, so it's smart to limit abbreviations and acronyms on your resume.